ChereeshmaAlahari/Temperature-converter/README.md

 #### **Usage**
 Simply open the `temperature.html` file in any modern web browser, enter a temperature, choose the unit, and press **Convert** to get instant results.

-This project is simple yet practical, making it a great addition to **beginner-friendly web development projects**. 🚀